riiz;3243761; said:

 Regular fluorescents once a year.
 Power compacts every 2 years (the above were 3 years)

-think, or do you have any references for that?
+You think, or do you have any references for that?
 Everything I've heard is that power compacts can be used about twice as long as regular fluorescents.
-Please link me to a reliable source for that info.
+Please link me to a reliable source for that info. :confused:

 Thanks,